oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

    icx -DNOFUNCCALL -qopt-report=2 multiply.c driver.c -o vec_report2
    ```

 The resulting report includes information about which loops were vectorized and which loops were not vectorized (and why).
-The optimization report Driver.optrpt indicates that the loop at line 119 in `Driver.c` did not vectorize:
+The optimization report `Driver.optrpt` indicates that the loop at line 119 in `driver.c` did not vectorize:

 ```
-LOOP BEGIN at Driver.c (119, 5)
+LOOP BEGIN at driver.c (119, 5)
     remark #15553: loop was not vectorized: outer loop is not an auto-vectorization candidate.

-    LOOP BEGIN at Driver.c (122, 9)
+    LOOP BEGIN at driver.c (122, 9)
         remark #25529: Dead stores eliminated in loop remark #15553: loop was not vectorized: outer loop is not an auto-vectorization candidate.

-        LOOP BEGIN at Driver.c (124, 13)
+        LOOP BEGIN at driver.c (124, 13)
             remark #15300: LOOP WAS VECTORIZED
             remark #15305: vectorization support: vector length 2 LOOP END

-        LOOP BEGIN at Driver.c (124, 13)
+        LOOP BEGIN at driver.c (124, 13)
         <Remainder loop for vectorization>
         LOOP END
     LOOP END